dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 ### Allow easier maintainence for generic code

 Tanner is building `Vector<T>`, an important numeric helper type for SIMD acceleration.
-Today, this type support 10 underlying primitive types for `T` and they can use generic specialization in an internal helper to ensure the implementation is performant for each:
+Today, this type supports 10 underlying primitive types for `T` and they can use generic specialization in an internal helper to ensure the implementation is performant for each:

 ```csharp
 private static T ScalarAdd<T>(T left, T right)